NazarioJL/mychartredux/README.md

 # mychartredux

-This project attempts to scrape data from MyChart websites.
+This project attempts to scrape data from MyChart websites for data analysis.